-- You could segment finance positions (Program) in your Los Angeles office (Geo), which may have different requirements for packages and compliance.
+- You could segment finance positions (program) in your Los Angeles office (location), which might have different requirements for packages and compliance.

-- An on-demand transportation network company (TNC) may create Programs for drivers vs. FTEs, then segment those by each location (Geo) where it does business.
+- An on-demand transportation network company (TNC) can create programs for drivers versus full-time employees and then segment those by each location where it does business.

 - Better user management: By combining geos and programs, you have more control over user permissions.
 For example, you might want a recruiter (who might have a requester role in Checkr) to initiate background checks and manage candidates in only a certain role and location.

 By adding locations to programs, you can restrict a certain program to be run in those locations.
 Your recruiters/requesters then have a more focused set of packages to offer to their candidates, rather than all available ones.
-It will also give you better insight in your analytics.
+You analytics will also provide more value.

 Filter analytics by location

 In the Analytics section of the dashboard, you will find reporting on Turnaround Time, Adverse Action, Positive Adjudication, Exceptions, and more.
-Using Geos allows you to filter these reports by your different Geos and take a more data-driven approach to your hiring process.
+Using geos allows you to filter these reports by your different locations and take a more data-driven approach to your hiring process.
 For instance, you can more easily recognize which locations have longer turnaround times or which are more likely to initiate adverse actions.

-For example, by using Programs and Geos to filter analytics, you could answer questions such as:
+For example, by using programs and geos to filter analytics, you could answer questions such as the ones below:

 - What is the turnaround time for reports being generated for Client X in the New York metro?

 - What are the top offense categories receiving adverse action in our corporate program in the Huntsville metro?

 Use job location for geos, not home location

-We recommend using job location for your Geos.
+We recommend using job location for your geos.
 Job location means the candidate’s primary place of employment.
-Because candidates may reside in a different state than where they work, job location Geos better support your compliance with state consumer reporting and hiring laws.
+Because candidates might live in a different state than where they work, job location geos better support your compliance with state consumer reporting and hiring laws.

-Because these laws may be applied to either to both the state of employment and state of residence, Checkr needs to know both in order to support your compliance.
+Because these laws can apply to either to both the state of employment and state of residence, Checkr needs to know both in order to support your compliance.